WorkWeek-Pty-Ltd/employee-web-app/README.md

 # Workweek Employee Web App

-The Workweek Employee Web App is a comprehensive solution designed to streamline and simplify the process of clocking in and out for employees across various sites.
-Leveraging geolocation and selfie verification, the app enhances attendance tracking and ensures a seamless user experience.
+The Workweek Employee Web App is designed to simplify and automate the process of clocking in and out for employees across various sites.
+Utilizing geolocation and selfie verification, this web application aims to enhance the accuracy and efficiency of attendance tracking.

 ## Overview

-This project utilizes Next.js for the frontend and Tailwind CSS for styling, offering a responsive and intuitive interface.
-Employees can clock in or out by selecting their site, taking a selfie, and allowing the app to capture their geolocation.
-The app communicates with backend services via RESTful API endpoints for efficient data handling and is optimized for mobile use.
+This project leverages the power of Next.js for its front-end framework, paired with Tailwind CSS for styling, to deliver a responsive and user-friendly interface.
+The app allows employees to clock in or out by selecting their site, capturing a selfie, and automatically capturing their geolocation.
+It interacts with a backend via RESTful API endpoints for seamless data handling and is optimized for mobile usage.

 ## Features

 - Site and employee selection for clocking in/out
-- Enhanced geolocation-based verification with improved accuracy
-- Selfie capture for additional security
+- Selfie capture for identity verification
+- Geolocation-based attendance tracking
+- Improved location accuracy for precise geolocation data
-- Fuzzy match search for quick lookups
+- Fuzzy match search for quick site and employee lookups
-- Mobile optimization for varied device sizes
+- Mobile optimized for various device sizes
 - Real-time feedback on clocking status

-## Geolocation Update

-As part of our continuous effort to improve the app's accuracy and performance, we have transitioned from using our custom `useGeolocation` hook to a more efficient and accurate `useLocationAccuracy` hook for geolocation data.
-This ensures that the geolocation data we collect is more precise, improving the overall functionality and user experience of the clock in/out process.

 ## Getting started